VIX Futures: 5 Ways to Profit at Major Market Bottoms

 #2 - Trading based on the VIX/ES chart

-#3 - The VIX Index and VIX futures divergence
+#3 - The VIX Index and VIX Futures Divergence

 The chart below shows the VIX index on the top and the VIX futures chart on the lower half.
 The areas marked by the red line connecting the highs shows areas of price divergence.

 #4 - VIX Contango and Backwardation

-Contango in VIX futures is the normal, where the price of the current month futures is lower than the price of the far out VIX futures contracts.
+Contango in VIX futures is where the price of the current month futures is lower than the price of the far-out VIX futures contracts.
 This simply denotes the fact that investors expect volatility to rise in the future.

 Contango and Backwardation can also be compared between the spot and the current month VIX contracts.
 When the spot VIX closes higher than the current month VIX contracts, it signals backwardation.
 This closely ties into the previous method of VIX divergence that is described.

-#5 - Analyzing the S&P500 Markets
+#5 - Analyzing S&P500 Markets

 Another simple approach to trading the VIX futures is to analyze the S&P500 market itself or the E-mini S&P500 futures.
-In this approach, the futures trader can conduct a long term analysis of the S&P500 market and then wait for price to reach the specified/identified support level.
+In this approach, the futures trader can conduct a long term analysis of the S&P500 market and wait for the price to reach a specified/identified support level.
 When this coincides with a peak in the VIX futures, it can serve as a confirmation to go short on the VIX futures.